Updated: March 11, 2022 by Jennifer Munsell

 How Do Turtle Eggs Look?

-Turtle eggs are white to a creamy yellow in color.
+Turtle eggs are white to creamy yellow in color.
 This immediately sets them apart from snake eggs.

 So, if snake eggs and turtle eggs can both be oblong, then how can you tell the difference?